wchen258/cs655-fall2020-network/document.md

 # GBN with SACK

 ## Design
 * We extends our SR implementation to finish GBN, so here we focus on differences only.
+These can also be shown using `diff` command easily.

+### Sender A

+**Message/retransmission buffer**: We add a boolean field to `A_queue` to show whether a packet is SACKed.

+**A_input**: Add steps that A flags SACKed packets.
+And on duplicate ACK, retransmit all unSACKed packets.

+**A_timerinterrupt**: On timeout, retransmit all unSACKed packets.

+### Receiver B

+**B_input**: When sending ACK, carry the sequence number of the first (up to) 5 received packets after the sequence number of the next expected packet.

 ### Simulator
 Simulator is modified a bit to adapt to new sack field in the packet.

 ### Compile & run
 Same with SR.

 ## Test & Statistics

+For communication time, as we should take SACK into consideration, we stores the negative time of every packet in the `A_queue`.
+Thus when receiving SACK, the sign of the time can tell whether it's already SACKed.
+For newly ACKed packet, we add current time to it making it positive.

 ## Experiment